FinleyNew/COMM2020-Food-Waste-Rescue-Marketplace-and-Demand-Forecaster/README.md

  - You may get an error saying that start.sh is not executable.
 If this is the case run chmod +x backend/start.sh && ls -l backend/start.sh and try again.
  - Once the logs say the application is running open http://127.0.0.1:5173 on your web browser for the web app.
  - To access the API swagger documentation open http://127.0.0.1:8000/docs
+ - To shut the program down press ctrl + c to exit the logs and run docker compose down in the terminal to remove the container.

 ## Usage